balsedie/trilomorph/analyze_data.md

 As an worked example of how to analyse TriloMorph along with information retrieved from the PDBD, you can check the [R script](/TriloMorph-workflow.R) that runs all analyses performed in Serra et al[^6].
 These analyses include the construction of the morphospace, a disparity curve and the test for errors in landmark digitization.

-In case you just want to replicate the exact analyses in Serra et al.[^6], you can simply run the following
+In case you just want to replicate the exact analyses in Serra et al.[^6], you can simply run the following R script

     # Define the working directory
     # IMPORTANT: Make sure that within this working directory you have the cephala 'landmark'